 Follow Jesse on Twitter | Visit Jesseharrisfilms.com

-Like many aspiring filmmakers before him, Todd’s passion for film spawned at an early age and as a result of his obsession for Star Wars and other classics.
+Like many aspiring filmmakers before him, Todd’s passion for film spawned at an early age as a result of his obsession for Star Wars and other classics.
 Todd joined NFFTY after crossing paths with it many times in previous years.
-He comes from working with KCTS Television, the Seattle PBS affiliate in numerous capacities.
+He comes from working with KCTS Television, the Seattle PBS affiliate, in numerous capacities.
 While there he wrote, shot, edited and produced various projects and programs.
 His most notable contributions include co-producing the Emmy Award winning independent film series Reel NW and serving as the series Associate Producer in launching the first season of PIE, the station’s flagship arts and culture program.
-He is a strong advocate of the independent film community in the Pacific Northwest.
-Being a NFFTY 2010 and 2011 alumni filmmaker, he is proud to be able to give back to the organization that jumpstarted his career.
+He is a strong advocate for the film community in the Pacific Northwest.
+As a NFFTY 2010 and 2011 filmmaker, he is proud to be able to give back to the organization that jumpstarted his career.